 Over the years, the internet has changed the way we do many things, even homebuyers are asking themselves if they need a buyer’s agent.
 As consumers and sellers, we have more resources now than ever before, and many homeowners try to use this to their advantage to save money.
 Internet sites not only provide homeowners with resources on ways they can sell their home on their own, but the internet also has many sites where people can list their homes with pictures and their pricing.
 While the internet has given homeowners more tools to do things on their own, several issues can arise and make it difficult for the homeowner to get what they want for their home.

 The internet also allows buyer agents to contact the seller directly when they post for sale by owner listings.
 While it’s often good for homeowners to speak on their own knowledge of their home, they may not have the same experience with negotiations.
-This can lead to the buyer agent taking advantage of a vulnerability, offering much less than the home is worth, or making the inspection more complicated than it needs to be.
+This can lead to a good buyer’s agent getting a better deal for their client (at the expense of you, the seller), offering much less than the home is worth, or making the inspection more complicated than it needs to be.

 Advantages and disadvantages of For Sale By Owner (FSBO)